 India posts first trade surplus in 18 years as coronavirus hits imports

-NEW DELHI, July 15 (Reuters) - India posted a trade surplus of $790 million in June, its first in over 18 years, with imports plunging as the coronavirus pandemic hit domestic demand for crude oil, gold and other industrial products, government data showed on Wednesday.
+NEW DELHI, July 15 (Reuters) - India posted a trade surplus of $790 million in June, its first in over 18 years, with imports plunging as the coronavirus pandemic depressed domestic demand for crude oil, gold and other industrial products, reflecting a slowing economy.

-India last posted a trade surplus - of $10 million - in January 2002, according to Refinitiv data.
+India last posted a trade surplus - a slim $10 million - in January 2002, according to Refinitiv data.

-(Reporting by Manoj Kumar, Aftab Ahmed and Nidhi Verma;)
+(Reporting by Manoj Kumar, Aftab Ahmed and Nidhi Verma Editing by Mark Heinrich)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.